brinza888/Local-Chat/README.md

 # Local Chat v0.2.1
 Working releases you can find in master branch

+This software is licensed under the BSD 3-Clause License (see LICENSE file)

 - ## 1.
 Server
   - Chat's main unit
   - Server will resend messages from user to other joined users